Best Way To Catch Largemouth Bass At Night

 When the sun goes down, big largemouth often become active feeders.
 With the right techniques, you can pull in trophy bass at night.

 But in order to successfully fish at night, it’s important to understand how night fishing differs from angling during the day.
-Here are ten tips, techniques and tricks that will help you target largemouth bass at night.
+Here are ten tips, techniques and tricks for fishing largemouth bass at night.

 1. Sound is Key